davidknight00/stockInfinity/deliverables/deliverable_2.md

 1. The user receives push notifications.
 2. They respond to the information as they desire.

+**Use Case**: Expand Stock Info\
+**Actor**: (app user)\
+**Description**: The user will have the ability to expand the information of the stock their viewing.\
+**Preconditions**: The user has access to the Stock Infinity application and has signed up for the app; allowing them the ability to search for stocks and view info about it.\
+**Postconditions**: The user will be able to view more information about the stock they are currently tracking.\
+**Main Flow**:
+1. The user will log into the Stock Infinity application from the web platform or the mobile platform.
+2. The user will navigate to the search function provided by the application.
+3. The user will search for the stock that they want to read about.
+4. The information regarding the stock will be presented to the user.
+5. The user will select the “expand information” feature.
+6. More information will be displayed to the user.

 **Alternative Flow**:
 None.

 ## 7. User stories